What is a Duress Defense?

 Can you raise a Duress Defense in Texas state courts?

 Yes.
-Texas state courts recognize the duress defense.
+Texas allows the duress defense in state court.
 Texas Penal Code Section 8.05 provides:

 - (a) It is an affirmative defense to prosecution that the actor engaged in the proscribed conduct because he was compelled to do so by threat of imminent death or serious bodily injury to himself or another;